 Tory’s friend Jeff had also very sweetly made us girls matching buffs that read “I’m a fucking unicorn” for the race.
 I put mine on and didn’t take it off all race.
 Seemed somewhat fitting, especially given that the ratio of men to women in this race was like 70:30.
 It’s a toss-up whether I felt more like a fucking unicorn or just fucking stupid at this point, but either way I’ll take it.

 Day 1 – Start line to Bonnevier Aid station, 66 km

-I digress to talk about the general race stats for a minute, for those who aren’t familiar.
+Let me digress momentarily to talk about the general race stats for a minute, for those who aren’t familiar.

-Ranked as one of the 9 toughest ultramarathons in the world, Fat Dog 120 mile is actually 122 miles for 2016 (aka 197km), due to a “bonus” out and back section that was necessary to add to keep the good folks at BC provincial parks happy.
+Ranked as one of the 9 toughest ultramarathons in the world, Fat Dog 120 mile is actually now 122 miles for 2016 (or 197km for those of us on the metric system), due to a “bonus” out and back section that was necessary to add to keep the good folks at BC provincial parks happy.
 This bumped the total elevation to 8912 meters of elevation gained, which is in fact higher than climbing Mount Everest in its entirety.
-Based on some very rough internet calculations about running speeds blah blah blah, I could expect to take somewhere between 230,000 to 270,000 steps during the race.
+Based on some very rough internet calculations about running speeds blah, blah, blah, I could expect to take somewhere between 230,000 to 270,000 steps during the race.
 That’s a lot of impact.
 Sorry knees.

 When planning, I’d broken the race into three parts to wrap my head around it: Day 1, Night 1, Day 2.